Nicola Oddy, MA RP MTA CCC

 Professor, Part-time Faculty, Creative Arts Therapies

-Nicola is currently a PhD student at Carleton University in Cultural Mediations where she is studying performance theory and critical improvisation to learn about the cultural implications of engaging in non-performative free vocal improvisation in public spaces.
-She has has been a music therapy clinician since 1985 and is certified by the Canadian Association for Music Therapy.
+Nicola is currently a PhD candidate at Carleton University in Cultural Mediations where she is studying performance theory, vocality and acoustemology to learn about the cultural implications of engaging in non-performative free vocal improvisation in public spaces.
+She has has been a music therapy clinician since 1985 and is certified by the Canadian Association for Music Therapists.
 She is also is a Certified Counsellor with the Canadian Counselling and Psychotherapy Association and a Registered Psychotherapist in Ontario.
-She has been a part-time professor at Concordia University since 2010 in the Creative Arts Therapies, music therapy program.
-In addition she teaches in the music department at Carleton University and provides music centred supervision to interns and professionals.
+She has been on the roster as a part-time professor at Concordia University since 2010 in the Creative Arts Therapies, music therapy program.
+In addition she teaches in the Faculty of Arts and Social Sciences at Carleton University and provides music centred supervision to interns and professionals.

-Member of Editorial Review Board, Canadian Journal of Music Therapy (2013-)
+Member of Editorial Review Board, Canadian Journal of Music Therapy (2013-present)

 Conference Co-ordinator, Canadian Association for Music Therapy, “A Song for Everyone: The voice of music therapy” Ottawa (2009)